Indemnification Insurance Definition: What You Need to Know

 Some professionals need to have indemnity insurance, such as insurance agents, mortgage brokers, financial advisors, accountants, and attorneys.
 When they give out legal or financial advice, the professionals are possibly liable for inadequate performance or negligence even if they had the intent of goodwill when they performed the act.

 If you need help with knowing the indemnification insurance definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.